 Malpas Marina, near Truro was purchased in 2018 in order to protect access to the water, to continue to provide for pleasure boat landings and to safeguard mooring facilities for its existing customers.
-In early 2021 the pontoon system was expanded to enhance facilities for visiting vessels.
+In early 2021 the pontoon system was expanded to enhance facilities for visiting vessels and a small café and farm shop is now located in one of the commercial units on site.
+Shower and toilet facilities are also available.